Senior Leadership Team

 Laura Powell – Rm 19 Teacher: Kia ora, ko Laura Powell ahau.
 I am a previous PBS student who has returned back to the beautiful Kapiti Coast after teaching in Wellington and Melbourne.
 I am very lucky to be teaching in Room 19.
 A passion of mine is to make learning relevant and fun for all our tamariki.
 Another role of mine is the inquiry team lead.
 The inquiry team and I create planning and resources to support teachers and provide students with inspiring learning opportunities across the curriculum.

 Cherie Parker – Rm 18 Job Share Teacher: Kia ora!
 I’m Cherie Parker.
-I’m one of the Tātahi teachers and am teaching in Ruma 18 this year, alongside Tara Vertongen.
-I have been a junior teacher for many years and adore welcoming our newbies to school.
+I’m one of the Tātahi teachers and am teaching in Ruma 10 this year, alongside Tara Vertongen.
+I have been a junior teacher for many years and this year I am teaching our Year 2 and 3 students.
 I started PBS in 2022 when my family made the move to the beautiful Kapiti Coast from Auckland.
 I’ve taught in many countries, including the UK and Germany, in both private and public settings.
 I have a passion for teaching structured literacy and mindfulness in class, focusing on student well-being and fostering a love for learning from their very first day at school.

 Tara Vertongen – Rm 18 Job Share Teacher: Kia ora, ko Tara Vertongen ahau (Mrs V).
-This year you’ll find me teaching in Room 18 on a Monday, Tuesday and Wednesday, with Cherie Parker, and then completing release work at school on a Thursday and Friday.
-I have been at PBS since 2005 and have a passion for settling tamariki into school and finding ways to connect with each and every individual learner.
+You’ll find me teaching in Room 10 with Cherie Parker.
+In Term 1, I will be in the class on a Monday and Tuesday, and then completing release work at school on a Thursday and Friday.
+I have been at PBS since 2005 and love it here!
+I have a passion for settling tamariki into school and finding ways to connect with each and every individual learner.

-Kathryn Siversen – Rm 6 Teacher: Kia ora, my name is Kathryn Siversen and I have a Year 3 and 4 class in Room 6.
-We are lucky to work closely with Room 5 and I co-teach with Rebecca Jackson.
-I am on the Library Team, the Inquiry Committee and I lead Social Sciences at PBS.
+Kathryn Siversen – Rm 6 Teacher: Kia ora, my name is Kathryn Siversen, and I have a Year 3 class in Room 6.
+We are lucky to work closely with Room 5, and I co-teach with Rebecca Jackson.
+I am on the Library Team, the Inquiry Committee, and I lead Social Sciences at PBS.
+I also take the handbell group.

 Jo Mackay – Rm 4 Teacher: Kia ora koutou.